lammps/lammps/doc/src/pair_eff.rst

 described in :ref:`(Jaramillo-Botero) <Jaramillo-Botero>`.
 The eFF for Z<6 was first introduced by :ref:`(Su) <Su>` in 2007.
-It has been extended to higher Zs by using effective core potentials (ECPs) that now cover up to 2nd and 3rd row p-block elements of the periodic table.
+It has been extended to higher Zs by using effective core potentials (ECPs) that now cover up to second and third row p-block elements of the periodic table.

 eFF can be viewed as an approximation to QM wave packet dynamics and Fermionic molecular dynamics, combining the ability of electronic